 Background and Intent: While the ACGME recognizes the value of input from numerous individuals in the management of a post-doctoral education program, a single individual must be designated as program director and have overall responsibility for the post-doctoral education program.
 The program director's nomination is reviewed and approved by the GMEC.

-Final approval of the program director resides with the applicable ACGME Review Committee.
+II.A.1.b)

-II.A.1.c) The program must demonstrate retention of the program director for a length of time adequate to maintain continuity of leadership and program stability.
+The program must demonstrate retention of the program director for a length of time adequate to maintain continuity of leadership and program stability.
 (Core)

-Background and Intent: The success of post-doctoral education program programs is generally enhanced by continuity in the program director position.
+Background and Intent: The success of post-doctoral education programs is generally enhanced by continuity in the program director position.
 The professional activities required of a program director are unique and complex and take time to master.
 All programs are encouraged to undertake succession planning to facilitate program stability when there is necessary turnover in the program director position.